 Sometimes these moments happen in places where I would normally stutter lots, like on the phone or when I have to defend a terrible take I have had, and I feel like a normal person talking for a bit.
 It’s seductive and misleading.

-Because eventually I do stutter (because I have a stutter and that is the way both my brain and body are wired) and it gets in the way of my talking, as stutters tend to do.
+Because eventually I do stutter (because I have a stutter) and it gets in the way of my talking, as stutters tend to do.
 But there’s still that moment, that moment of thinking I’m normal and then that crushing – and over time it gets less crushing – realisation that no, I am not.

 I still have a stutter.
 I will always have a stutter.
 Nothing I do – nothing in my life – will change that.

 My stutter has changed over the years.
 It doesn’t sound like the stereotype of what stuttering sounds like.
 It’s not a repetition of sounds, it’s nothing like Porky Pig or Colin Firth in that one movie I think is quite boring and bad.
 It’s a consistent, overt; a block, and a repeated effort to get through that block.